 U.S. Government, three (3) semester hours

-Admission to the Teacher Education Program requires completion of COM 115 with a grade of “C” or better
+Admission to the Teacher Education Program requires completion of COM 115 with a grade of “C” or higher.

 Complete a subject area major not less than 30 hours or a comprehensive major of not less than 50 hours.
 See discipline department for major requirements.
 Although not required, minors must be no less than 15 hours.
 Note: Students who wish to be certified in an additional area of certification should check the state and departmental requirements in that area.

-SPE 340(2) Note: Music Education majors satisfy this requirement by completion of MUS 340(2); Physical Education majors satisfy this requirement by completion of KIN 468(4).
+SPE 340(2) Educational Alternative for Exceptional Students.
+Note: Music Education majors satisfy this requirement by completion of MUS 340(2); Physical Education majors satisfy this requirement by completion of KIN 468(4).

-Supervised Teaching (8-12): courses are listed in the department section within the Professional Education section of the major
+Supervised Teaching (8-12).
+Courses are specified within the Professional Education section of the major requirements.

 Additional required competencies or equivalent course(s) required for major

-- EDC 150(0) Note: For Agriculture Education, Music Education, and Physical Education majors, competency is covered in major requirements.
+- EDC 350(3) School and Society.
+Note: Family and Consumer Sciences Education, Music Education, and Physical Education majors cover competencies in major requirements.

-Most programs leading to teacher certification require more credits than the 125 University minimum for graduation.
-It is the student’s responsibility to meet the degree requirements for the Bachelor of Science in Education-Secondary in specific subject area major areas.
-See the program requirements listed by departments offering each major.
+Most programs leading to teacher certification require more than the University minimum of 120 hours for graduation.
+It is the student’s responsibility to meet all degree requirements for the Bachelor of Science in Education-Secondary in specific subject area major areas.
+Refer to the program requirements for each major.